thediveo/thediveo.github.io/docs/tiddlywiki.md

 # TiddlyWiki 5

-> [!WARNING] These plugins are not actively maintained anymore, as I don't have
+> [!WARNING]
-> the time to work on them.
+> These plugins are 💤 retired, as I don't have the time to work on them.

 Here are my plugins for [TiddlyWiki 5](https://www.tiddlywiki.com) (a unique non-linear notebook for capturing, organising and sharing complex information).